 The Company's leased assets are for land and buildings.
 The lease liabilities were discounted at the Company's incremental borrowing rate.
-The weighted average rate applied at January 1, 2019 was 8% for Mexican leases and 5% for Canadian leases.
-Operating lease expense relating to short-term and low-value leases not included in the measurement of lease obligations for the year ended December 31, 2020 was \$85,568.
+The weighted average rate applied for leases was 8%

-The expected timing of undiscounted lease payments at December 31, 2020 is as follows:
+The expected timing of undiscounted lease payments at December 31, 2021 is as follows: